neurolanche/Neurolanche-Ambassador-Program/README.md

 Reward system:

+Head Ambassador
-- Monthly, consistently, 4000 ASTR + 1000 NEROX tokens for each head Ambassador.
+- Monthly, consistently, 500 USD + 1000 NEROX tokens for each head Ambassador.
-- A bonus of 50,000 ASTR (approximately $10,000) for ambassadors who successfully complete all tasks after fundraising and ICO.
 - During ICO and fundraising, each ambassador receives a referral code.
+Earn a certain percentage from individuals who make purchases using the referral code

+Ambassador

+- Monthly, consistently, NEROX tokens (TBA) for each Ambassador.
-Earn a certain percentage from individuals who make purchases using the referral code.
+- During ICO and fundraising, each ambassador receives a referral code.
+Earn a certain percentage from individuals who make purchases using the referral code
-- Bonus for each milestone with the launch of DApp Staking v3 (TBA).
-For example:

-    When we reach 50 million ASTR: x ASTR
-    When we reach 75 million ASTR: x ASTR
-    When we reach 100 million ASTR: x ASTR
-    When we reach 125 million ASTR: x ASTR
-    When we reach 150 million ASTR: x ASTR
-    When we reach 175 million ASTR: x ASTR
-    When we reach 200 million ASTR: x ASTR
+Candidate
+- No rewards

 # How does the ambassador program work?